Chapter 2 - Getting Started

-Projects should be entered into the tracking software as soon as a CIP number is established and a preliminary timeline identified.
+Projects should be entered into the tracking software as soon as a CIP number is established and a preliminary timeline is identified.
 Elements and schedules can be changed throughout as the project is updated.
 Schedules should be updated at least once per month as this information is used to generate reports reviewed by both Public Works Department Managers, contractors, and the public.

 City PMs will primarily be tracking projects until turned over to the construction phase.
 During the construction phase, the Construction Engineering staff will track projects through closeout.

 Refer to document: SOP –MICROSOFT PROJECT – CREATING AND UPDATING SCHEDULES